On the existence of solutions to stochastic quasi-variational inequality and complementarity problems: Assumptions, examples, and background

 Note that, the generating firm sees the transmission fee $w_i$ and the rival firms' sales $s_{-fi} \equiv \{s_{hi}~:~ h \neq f\}$ as exogenous parameters to its optimization problem even though they are endogenous to the overall equilibrium model as we will see shortly.
+The ISO sees the transmission fees $w=(w_i)_{i \in \Nscr}$ as exogenous and prescribes flows $y = (y_i)_{i \in \Nscr}$ as per the following linear program